Janaherself/JanasInventoryManagementSystemNoSQL/README.md

-# Welcome to The Most Facsinating Inventory Management System!!
+# Welcome to The Most Fascinating Inventory Management System!!

 ### This app is built using C# .NET 6 and it includes several methods such as:
 <ul>